mpifr-vlbi/eht2023_difx_templating/README.md

 Derive better SPT coordinates after correlation, if residuals with a priori SPT coordinates turn out to be too large.

-ALMA LO offset 345G likely zero
+ALMA LO offset 345G likely zero?
+Or like 2021 after all?